calliope-project/calliope/doc/user/advanced_constraints.rst

 It is possible to specify revenues for technologies simply by setting a negative cost value.
 For example, to consider a feed-in tariff for PV generation, it could be given a negative operational cost equal to the real operational cost minus the level of feed-in tariff received.

-Export is an extension of this, allowing an energy carrier to be removed from the system without meeting demand.
+Export is an extension of this, allowing a carrier to be removed from the system without meeting demand.
 This is analogous to e.g. domestic PV technologies being able to export excess electricity to the national grid.
 A cost (or negative cost: revenue) can then be applied to export.

 .. note:: Negative costs can be applied to capacity costs, but the user must an ensure a capacity limit has been set.
 Otherwise, optimisation will be unbounded.